TUW-GEO/gldas/docs/varnames.rst

     - A full list of PDS IDs can be found in the *README* file for `GLDAS 1.0 <https://hydro1.gesdisc.eosdis.nasa.gov/data/GLDAS_V1/README.GLDAS.pdf>`_

 - For GLDAS Noah 2.0 and GLDAS Noah 2.1 parameters are called using Variable Names from the table below.
-    - A full list of variable names can be found in the *README* file for `GLDAS 2.x data <https://hydro1.gesdisc.eosdis.nasa.gov/data/GLDAS/README_GLDAS2.pdf>`_
+    - A full list of variable names can be found in the *README* file for `GLDAS 2.x <https://hydro1.gesdisc.eosdis.nasa.gov/data/GLDAS/README_GLDAS2.pdf>`_